How Many Bees Live in a Hive?

 Queen Bee

 The queen bee has an independent yet important job.
-She’s in charge of reproduction and takes that role very seriously, laying as many as 2,000 eggs per day.
-This allows the colony to expand rapidly during spring and summer, meaning plenty of honey production to prepare for the winter ahead.
+She’s in charge of reproduction and takes that role very seriously, laying as many as 2,000 eggs per day

 The queen typically only leaves the hive once in her lifetime.
 Early in her life, she takes a mating flight searching for male drones.
-Once she’s mated, she stores sperm in a special organ called a spermatheca, allowing her to fertilize eggs for the rest of her life.

-Fertilized eggs become female worker bees, and unfertilized eggs become male drone bees.
 After she’s back in the hive from her mating flight, the queen is there for good.
 The worker bees tend to her every need by feeding, cleaning, and caring for her.

 Another interesting feature of the queen bee is that she has a bigger abdomen than the other bees and can use her stinger multiple times without dying.
-Her stinger is not barbed like the worker bees, so it doesn’t tear off when she uses it.

 Worker Bees